 - Do the work – remain in relationship through the upset in order to teach and grow with each other, offering our experience and feedback to the other person.

 The second option sounds hard and at times impossible.
 The first option sounds pretty good.
 It actually sounds pretty.
-Too bad it’s complete bullshit.
+Too bad it’s actually bullshit.

-That is the newest form of forgiveness out there, showing up in those truisms that are more about self-absorption than relationship.
-How easy it is to have a harsh experience and then proclaim any forgiveness will be helpful to you only, while you either avoid dealing with a person or worse yet kill them off in your mind?
+That is the newest form of forgiveness out there, showing up in those truisms that are more about self-absorption than healed relationships.
+It’s more about bailing on a brother rather than loving him.
+How easy it is to have a harsh experience and then proclaim forgiveness will be helpful to you only, while you either avoid dealing with the other people or worse yet kill them off in your mind?

-No folks – we are in relationship with each other, bouncing clumsily against each other now and then so we can yes “forgive” – but not in the form of cutting those people out of our lives, letting them “be” as they are without any interaction, or ignoring them and proclaiming some exulted status having “gotten over them” and gotten over the experience we all co-created.
+No folks – we are in relationship with each other, bouncing clumsily against each other now and then so we can yes go beyond mistakes and errs with “forgiveness” – but not in the form of cutting those people out of our lives, letting them “be” as they are without any interaction, or ignoring them and proclaiming some exulted status having “gotten over them” and gotten over the experience WE ALL CO-CREATED.

 How lame would that be?
 Uhhh no. There is more to it than that.

-A man, if honorable, will get humble, admit to falling short, and then approach a teammate with “What do you need?” aka “What can I do to make it up to you?”
+A man, if honorable, will get humble, admit to falling short, and then approach a teammate with “What do you need?” aka “What can I DO to make it up to you?”
 The man hearing this can be supportive in bringing a man back into honor and then helping him perhaps learn a valuable life lesson.
 How rich is that?
-A bit more enlivening than spouting off a knee-jerk “I am done with this.”
+A bit more enlivening than spouting off a knee-jerk “I am beyond this.”

 This form of relationship can lift up both sides simultaneously.